Does Two Stroke Oil Go Bad

 Does 2 Stroke Oil Go Bad?

-How to Tell If 2 Stroke Oil is Bad
+How to Tell If 2 Stroke Oil Is Bad

 Over time, however, this oil can break down and become less effective.
 If you don’t change the oil regularly, it can eventually turn bad and start causing problems for your engine.
 So how can you tell if your two-stroke oil is bad?

-1. The color of the oil has changed.
-Fresh two-stroke oil is usually amber in color.
+Here are a few signs to watch out for: 1.
+The colour of the oil has changed.
+Fresh two-stroke oil is usually amber in colour.

+If it’s starting to look dark or black, it’s a sign it’s breaking down and needs to be replaced.
 2. The texture of the oil has changed.
 If the oil feels gritty or thick when you touch it, that’s another sign that it’s gone bad and needs to be replaced.

 Does 2 Stroke Outboard Oil Go Bad